-Congratulations on finding The Pigeon Lake Monitoring Buoy!
+The Pigeon Lake Monitoring Buoy

 The Pigeon Lake Monitoring Buoy is a floating platform with scientific instruments attached (pictured above).
 Its purpose is to help with ongoing monitoring of water quality here at Pigeon Lake.
-It is deployed every spring and collects data every 15 minutes, 24 hours a day, over the open water season (Check out the live data here).
+It is deployed every spring and collects data every 15 minutes, 24 hours a day, over the open water season

 This is a cooperative initiative with a large component of local community-based involvement.
 The Summer Village of Crystal Springs is the current owner of the buoy, and provided initial funding to support purchase.
 PLWA is responsible for information sharing, volunteer support, and providing some annual funding.
-We are so appreciative for the support from Alberta Environment and Protected Areas (AEPA) who is responsible for deployment and ongoing technical management.
+We are so appreciative for the support from Alberta Environment and Protected Areas (AEPA) who is responsible for deployment, storage, and ongoing technical management.

 Please do not approach the monitoring buoy so as to not disturb the scientific instruments above and below the water!